Hector (1987 film)

 Hector is a Belgian comedy-drama film, directed by Stijn Coninx starring Urbanus and Sylvia Millecam.
 The movie was released in 1987 and was the most successful Flemish movie regarding the number of visitors in Belgian movie theatres until 1990.
-It was beaten by Koko Flanel, another movie with Stijn Coninx as director and Urbanus as main actor.
+It was beaten by Koko Flanel, another movie with Stijn Coninx as director and Urbanus as the main actor.

 Story

 Hector was brought into an orphanage as a child to cure his chicken pox.
 He was never picked up by his parents.
 35 years later Hector is still there, surrounded by children who are still his playmates.
 The orphanage is run by nuns who never introduced Hector to real life and maturity.

 His life changes when he is remembered by an aunt named Ella.
 She and her husband Achiel run a baker's shop and are searching for a cheap worker.
 Ella is too busy with the rehearsals of a romantic theatre play where she has the main female role.
-A prominent Hollywood director will attend the play and Ella dreams to become a famous actress.
+A prominent Hollywood director will attend the play, and Ella dreams of becoming a famous actress.
 Their son Jos is only interested in bicycle contests.
-Achiel suffers from a high blood pressure and his marriage with Ella is not that successful.
+Achiel suffers from high blood pressure, and his marriage with Ella is not that successful.

 Furthermore, he suspects Ella is having an affair with Gregoire, the father of Swa.
-Swa is Jos biggest competitor in bicycle racing.
+Swa is Jos' biggest competitor in bicycle racing.
 Gregoire also obtained the main male role in the romantic play.

 Hector seems not to be as clumsy as he looks.
-He makes clever inventions such as an automatisation of the baker's shop where many objects (such as a mixing machine, egg beater, ...) are now powered by a bicycle driven by Jos.
+He makes clever inventions, such as automatising the baker's shop where many objects (such as a mixing machine, egg beater, etc.) are now powered by a bicycle driven by Jos.

 Ella flirts with Hector hoping Achiel notices this so he will pay more attention to her.
-Instead of Achiel, this is noticed by Gregoire who got indeed an affair with Ella.
+Instead of Achiel, this is noticed by Gregoire, who gets into an affair with Ella.
 Ella soothes Gregoire by telling Hector is just an immature big child.
 Gregoire does not believe Ella and considers Hector as a rival.